vindexinsanctirex/vindexinsanctirex/README.md

 # 👋 Salute!
 I'm Caio S. Duarte

-I'm a Full-Stack Aspirant from Recife, Brazil, the capital of Pernambuco.
+I'm a Full-Stack Aspirant.

 Welcome to my GitHub profile!
-I'm focoused on programming and continuously learning new technologies to enhance my skills.
+I'm focused on programming and continuously learning new technologies to enhance my skills.

 ## 🚀 About Me